Strunzdesign/snet-gateway/doc/protocol.md

     ++-------------+------------+--------------------++----------------------++---------------------------++

 This frame format has the following properties:
-- The added overhead is two bytes per frame.
+- The added overhead is always two bytes per payload.
 - As bit 7 of the first byte of a frame is always set, it is impossible that the first byte of a frame becomes `0x7E`.
   This allows coexistence with the *escaping-based framing mode*.
 - The length field consists of 12 bits allowing payloads from 0 to 4095 bytes.
 Thus, the MTU is 4095.
 Sending empty frames